AntwerpDesignsIonity/Software-Stack-2025-Coding-S-lang-Needed-for-General-Coders-WINDOWS/README.md

 - Create the pull request with these files and the commit message "chore: add icons and metadata; update README Step 1",
 - Or further refine icons (different colours / svg styles).
 ```

+keep my for.ating yet increase and expand tbis into lowerahell also to create a fullstack for offline hybrid ai as needed wjth akfteare to be one shot insfaller automates and no crashed